 Choosing between trimethoprim or nitrofurantoin

-Other antibiotics commonly used to treat cystitis include ciprofloxacin, norfloxacin, ofloxacin, and co-amoxiclav (Augmentin).
+Other antibiotics which can be used to treat cystitis include pivmecillinam, fosfomycin, cefalexin, and co-amoxiclav (Augmentin).
 These antibiotics tend to be reserved for more serious infections or special situations and are not available from Dr Fox.

 Response to treatment

-Simple cystitis will improve greatly within 24 hours of starting antibiotics.
+Simple cystitis should improve greatly within 24 hours of starting antibiotics.
 If symptoms are not improving in the first 24 hours, or have not gone completely at the end of 3 days, medical advice is needed.
 A urine sample may need to be sent for laboratory testing.
-If symptoms worsen rather than improve medical advice is needed straightaway.
+If symptoms worsen rather than improve, medical advice is needed straightaway.

 To combat antibiotic resistance please:

 - Take unused medicine to local pharmacy for disposal